 If you’ve got one too many extra dishes leftover after the big event, try repurposing your leftovers into new and delicious dishes!

-Find all kinds of meals and ideas for your next holiday event or to use up any leftovers in our recipe selection using Mahatma® Rice!
+Find all kinds of meals and ideas like this coconut jasmine rice or this instant pot arroz con leche recipe for your next holiday event or to use up any leftovers in our recipe selection using Mahatma® Rice!